Vermintide-Mod-Framework/Vermintide-Mod-Framework/vmf_source/scripts/mods/vmf/modules/mutators/README.md

 ``compatible_with = {}``
 ``incompatible_with = {}``
 You can provide a list of names of mutators you know for sure yours does/doesn't work with respectively. `compatible_with` overwrites `incompatible_with_all` and `incompatible_with` overwrites `compatible_with_all` on other mutators.
 Use these to provide exceptions to `incompatible_with_all` and `compatible_with_all` on this mutator.

+``enable_before_these = {},``
+``enable_after_these = {},``
+You can improve the compatibility of your mutator with other ones by specifiying which mutators should be enabled after or before this one.
+This can help with mutators that modify the same portions of the game.

+# Methods

+Mutators have the same methods and event handlers as other mods plus a few additional ones.
+These are mostly used behind the scenes.

+``mutator:get_config()`` - returns the configuration object without `load_before_these/load_after_these` fields.
+This shouldn't be modified.

+``mutator:can_be_enabled(ignore_map)`` - returns whether the difficulty is right for the mutator and that there are no incompatible mutators enabled. `ignore_map` only takes into account the set difficulty and ignores difficulty selection on the map screen before Play button is pressed.

+``mutator:supports_current_difficulty(ignore_map)`` - same as the last one only doesn't check for incompatible mutators

+``mutator:get_incompatible_mutators(enabled_only)`` - returns an array of incompatible mutators. `enabled_only` only checks for enabled ones.